Know Your Research Rights

 What’s the difference between research and medical care?

 Research aims to answer questions.
-Participating in research may feel like going to the doctor, but that is not the goal.
+Participating in research may feel like going to the doctor and may include some medical care, but that is not the goal.
 The goal of research is to answer questions about science and medicine.
 Some questions might include how your body works or if a new program or drug works.
 Research is done under the supervision of a research team.
+If medical care is included as a part of the research, it is done under the supervision of a physician.
 The government or a private company usually pays for research.

 What rights do I have as a research participant?